yuriescl/dotfiles/README.md

       - Why not use more plugins?
         - No need to.
 The less the better.
 This keeps my setup simple, predictable and performant.
       - I do have a lot of utilitary shell scripts and aliases.
 NVIM alone isn't very productive, but when you introduce bash and tmux, it's very powerful.
+      - For me, in the end, what matters is efficiency and feeling comfortable coding for many hours.
+My wrists hurt when using normal IDEs because of the huge amount of different hand movements required for navigation.
+When using NVIM I don't feel any pain or discomfort due to how the shortcuts are centered around the same keyboard region, so my hands don't move much and this is good for wrist health.